conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 On Enterprise Tier, the sidebar now dynamically shows/hides menu items based on users' permissions.
 Hiding functionality that users don't have access to makes onboarding easier and reduces confusion.

-In Console, items are shown based on the user's `Resource access` permissions on individual clusters, while the **Settings** menu items are shown according to the `Service access` permissions.
+In Console, menu items are shown based on the user's `Resource access` permissions on individual clusters, while the **Settings** menu items are shown according to the `Service access` permissions.
 [Find out more about RBAC](/platform/navigation/settings/rbac).

 ### Exchange